diyelectromusic/sdemp/README.md

 #  A Word of Caution!

-Be particularly wary about plugging any of these circuits described in these projectss into your expensive computers, audio, musical or electronic equipment - do so at your own risk!
-And make sure you double check everything first.
+Be particularly wary about plugging any of these circuits described in these projects into your expensive computers, audio, musical or electronic equipment - I don't recommend it so you do so at your own risk!
+And make sure you double check everything first regardless.
+My background is embedded software and music, not electronics, so any electronics information I present is on a "well, I found it somewhere on the Internet and it sort of works for me" basis only!

-An old, second-hand or hand-me-down music keyboard or computer is well worth the investment for experimenting.
+An old, second-hand or hand-me-down music keyboard, computer and amplification are well worth the investment for experimenting - that is what I use for everything.

 # License